bhavya-tuteja/website/lesson/letslearn/learning_css.md

     </style>
 </head>

-how to define a class,id--
+How to define a class,id--

 <h1 class="heading-1">Heading1<h1>
 <h1 id="heading-1">Heading1<h1>
-class should be denoted from . id should be denoted from #
+Class should be denoted from .
+'id' should be denoted from #
 We can add multiple classes in a document
 We can use unique id in a document